 Omega-6: Polyunsaturated cooking oils like: vegetable oil, sunflower oil and many seed oils.
 Margarines and many processed foods, contain almost all Omega-6.

-Better sources for balance are things like nuts, seeds, avocados and butter.
+Better sources for balance are things like olive oil, seeds, and butter.

 Hopefully, this information will help you to make sense of fats and the importance of including the healthy ones in your diet.
 Any questions or comments?
 I’d love to hear from you.